-Important!: When using the MF1, the ON/OFF switch next to the outputs marked Electrostatic must be in the OFF position to reduce noise.
+When using the MF1, the ON/OFF switch next to the outputs marked Electrostatic must be in the OFF position to reduce noise.

-Attenuation

-Typically, stimulus attenuation is handled via software.
+Attenuation Typically, stimulus attenuation is handled via software.
 The Atten knob on the front panel provides optional manual attenuation applied to the signal before it is output.
 This can be useful if the sound level is found to be systematically too high across all frequencies during speaker calibration.

-Fiber Optic Input

-Biological signals are digitized on an RA4PA Medusa preamplifier and transferred to the RZ6 via the fiber optic port marked Optical In.
+Fiber Optic Input Biological signals are digitized on a Medusa4Z preamplifier and transferred to the RZ6 via the fiber optic port marked 'Optical In'.